hassio-addons/build-env/README.md

     -l, --tag-latest
         Tag Docker build as latest.
-        Note: This is automatically done when on latest GIT tag AND using the --git flag.
+        Note: This is automatically done when on the latest Git tag AND using the --git flag.

     --tag-test